dlschwartz/2019cHIST630/schematron.markdown

 	* The rule you write should be for something that has to be true in your data.

-The following rule send up an error message if a \<p\> element inside
+The following rule sends up an error message if a \<p\> element inside
 \<teiHeader\> contains a \<note\> element.
 A \<note\> element inside a \<p\> element would still be allowed in the \<body\> but it cannot appear in the header.